-- Q: Where should I buy a device? - A: An external purchase complying with the College's recommended specifications is the only option available this year.
-There are a number of local retailers who can supply devices including Officeworks, Harvey Norman, Joyce Mayne, The Good Guys and Virtual City. - Q: Should I buy Apple or PC? - A: Both Apple and PC laptops work well in the classroom as long as they meet the minimum specifications, outlined at the end of this document, including the required ports or adaptors.
+- Q: Where should I buy a device? - A: Students are to purchase their device complying with the College's recommended specifications, from an external supplier.
+There are a number of local retailers who can supply devices including Officeworks, Harvey Norman, Joyce Mayne, JB Hifi and VirtualCity. - Q: Should I buy Apple or PC? - A: PC is the preferred device at the College.
+However, both Apple and PC laptops work well in the classroom as long as they meet the minimum specifications outlined at the end of this document, including the required ports or adaptors.
 It can be helpful to match your child's device to your home network.
-However, PC is the preferred device at the College.
 These days, different platforms integrate fairly seamlessly, but it can be easier to share printers and other devices when the platform is common across your home network.
 At school we use software that works across different device types but your family may have some favourite applications at home that are platform specific and files will be easier to share if it can be loaded onto all family devices. - Q: What are the minimum requirements? - A: We have included a set of minimum requirements and functionality at the end of this document.
 We have also outlined recommended specifications to help parents choose the most suitable device.
-In most cases, if you purchase a new personal laptop computer it will meet these specifications. - Q: Will there be specific software or Apps which must be purchased? - A: A list of the software and Apps required is included in the Minimum Requirements section at the end of this document. - Q: I have an old laptop at home, can I give this to my child to use? - A: We strongly recommend that the device your child brings to College is as new as possible so that it meets our minimum requirements and is as functional and reliable as possible.
+In most cases, if you purchase a new personal laptop computer it will meet these specifications. - Q: Will there be specific software or Apps which must be purchased? - A: A list of software and Apps required is included in the Minimum Requirements section at the end of this document. - Q: I have an old laptop at home, can I give this to my child to use? - A: We strongly recommend that the device your child brings to College is as new as possible so that it meets our minimum requirements and is as functional and reliable as possible.

-Devices already over three years old will probably not be suitable. - Q: My children all share a laptop; will this do for the One to One Learning Program? - A: Ownership of the device is important and students need regular access to their One to One device.
+Devices already over three years old will probably not be suitable. - Q: My children all share a laptop; will this do for the 1:1 Learning Program? - A: Ownership of the device is important and students need regular access to their 1:1 device.
 All students will be set individual tasks involving their device on a regular basis, across a variety of subject areas.
-For this reason, it is essential that students have their own individual device.
+For this reason, it is essential that students have their their own individual device.

-- Q: I have bought the device, now what do I do? - A: Students will be expected to attend a "One to One Learning Boot Camp" on the first day of Term 1, 2023.
+- Q: I have bought the device, now what do I do? - A: Students will be expected to attend a "1:1 Learning Boot Camp" on the first day of Term 1, 2024.
 Further details will be provided closer to the time.
 In the meantime we recommend your child gets comfortable using the device and avoids installing too many programs or games which take up valuable memory.